-As of 1 November 2022, you must be an undergraduate law student at a non-Russell Group university and not have secured a training contract to be eligible to compete in BIUCAC 2022.
+As of 1 November 2022, you must be an undergraduate law student at a non-Russell Group university in the United Kingdom and not have secured a training contract to be eligible to compete in BIUCAC 2022.

 You can only register once for BIUCAC 2022.
 If you have made a mistake in filling out your Round 1 registration form or if you need to change any of your details, please inform us as soon as possible with your name and the issue.
 Do not register more than once, or we will treat this as cheating under Rule 5.

 If you managed to secure and accepted a training contract offer during the competition, you are no longer eligible to compete.
 As such, you must inform us as soon as possible and immediately withdraw from the competition.
 If you do not inform us and withdraw from the competition, we will disqualify you or rescind your prize.

 Cheating is defined as any action that provides you an unfair advantage over other contestants during the competition.
 Actions constituting cheating include but are not limited to colluding with other contestants, using online search engine, personal notes, or engaging a third-party to compete on your behalf.
 If you cheat or are suspected of cheating, we will disqualify you or rescind your prize.

 You must treat all questions in the competition as strictly confidential.
 You may discuss the questions with fellow contestants after the round has concluded.
 However, you must not discuss or share any question from the competition with any other persons during or after the competition.
 If you breach this rule, we will disqualify you or rescind your prize.